What is the Hawaiian Airlines Diamond Head Classic?

 How long has the Hawaiian Airlines Diamond Head Classic been in existence?

 Games will be played at the Stan Sheriff Center in Honolulu, where it has become a holiday tradition on the island of O’ahu.
-Game times and television network information will be available next fall.
+The games will be played in December.
+For game times and television network information, please visit the bracket page here.

 What is the history of the Stan Sheriff Center?

 The Stan Sheriff Center opened in 1994 and is named after former University of Hawai‘i athletics director Stan Sheriff, who lobbied for its construction.
 The facility has served as the home of the University of Hawai‘i men’s and women’s basketball and volleyball teams.
 The SSC seats 10,300, making it one of the largest facilities in the Big West Conference.
 The Stan Sheriff Center also plays host to many non-UH events.
 High school state championships and musical concerts are regularly held at the arena.
 The NBA’s Los Angeles Lakers have conducted several preseason camps there, and national television audiences tuned in to see NBA and WNBA stars suit up here for Team USA in a stop before the 2000 Summer Olympics.

 Known as the “Gathering Place,” Oahu is the third largest island as well as home to the majority of Hawaii’s diverse population, a fusion of East and West cultures rooted in the values and traditions of the native Hawaiian people.
 This is an island of activity.
 Whether you’re learning to surf in legendary Waikiki, hiking through the rich rain forests of Waimea Valley or watching the brilliant pastels of dusk fade off of Sunset Beach, you’ll find variety at every turn on Oahu.